Evaluating Disentanglement of Structured Representations: Experimental evaluation

 \subsection{Re-examining the model selection process}

-These divergences between pixel-level metrics and our framework lead us to re-examine the model selection process of prior work, which was primarily centered on ARI.
-To give three striking examples (i)~the recent Slot Attention~\citep{locatello2020object} architecture does not use a variational loss.
+These divergences between visual metrics and our framework lead us to reconsider prior model selection processes, which were primarily centered on ARI.
+To give three striking examples (i)~the recent Slot Attention~\citep{locatello2020object} architecture does not use disentanglement regularization.
 In light of our ablation study, we believe that this is potentially harmful for disentanglement (Section \ref{exp_2}). (ii) \cite{burgess2019monet} and \cite{engelcke2019genesis} chose to privilege MOnet (Att.) which obtains lower disentanglement that MONet (Dec.)
-(Section \ref{exp_3}) (iii) most prior work chose a 2D segmentation mask approach that does not satisfyingly disentangle intrinsic and extrinsic object properties (Section \ref{exp_4}).
-We believe that all related existing experimental studies would benefit from the perspective offered by our framework, and that more existing results might be questioned by this new approach.
+(Section \ref{exp_3}) (iii) most prior work chose a 2D segmentation mask approach that does not satisfyingly disentangle intrinsic and extrinsic object properties (\ref{exp_4}).
+We believe that all related existing experimental studies would benefit from the perspective offered by our framework.